 Disneyland Weather in Fall

 The weather is almost always still very warm in SoCal during the fall months.
 It doesn’t give you much of the “autumn” feel but it’s great for enjoying the park and you can swim in the resort pools without the summer crowds.
+On one day of my visit it drizzled most of the day and a few days later, temperatures were back up to 90!
+You just never know, so check the weather forecast pre-trip.
 The temperature usually drops in the evenings, so definitely bring a light sweater or jacket just in case.

 Disneyland Fall Crowds

-The crowds are usually a little bit smaller in fall than in the summer.
+In the past, crowds were usually a little bit smaller in fall than in the summer.
 This trend isn’t always true however because fall weekends can be jam-packed.
 Annual pass holders that were blocked out all summer will be returning to the Parks and this brings in plenty of crowds.

 The Disneyland decorations for fall are fantastic!
 Disney is known for their detail, of course.
 All over the park you will find decor to put you in the seasonal mood (even if the warm weather tells you otherwise!).
 There will be lots of places for photo ops, including a Pumpkin Festival on Main Street.